3127 Forge Rd.

 NOAA's heat alert procedures are based mainly on Heat Index Values.
 The Heat Index, sometimes referred to as the apparent temperature is given in degrees Fahrenheit.
 The Heat Index is a measure of how hot it really feels when relative humidity is factored with the actual air temperature.

 To find the Heat Index temperature, look at the Heat Index chart below.
-As an example, if the air temperature is 96°F and the relative humidity is 65%, the heat index--how hot it feels--is 121°F. The Weather Service will initiate alert procedures when the Heat Index is expected to exceed 105°-110°F (depending on local climate) for at least 2 consecutive days.
+As an example, if the air temperature is 96°F and the relative humidity is 65 percent, the heat index--how hot it feels--is 121°F. The Weather Service will initiate alert procedures when the Heat Index is expected to exceed 105°-110°F (depending on local climate) for at least 2 consecutive days.

 IMPORTANT: Since heat index values were devised for shady, light wind conditions, exposure to full sunshine can increase heat index values by up to 15°F. also, strong winds, particularly with very hot, dry air, can be extremely hazardous.